majorimi/blazor-components/.github/docs/Toggle.md

 Blazor component to represent a `boolean` value as an ON/OFF toggle switch as a button and custom content.

 ### Properties
+- **`Content`: `RenderFragment` HTML content - Required** Required HTML content to show in Toggle button.
+It can be any text or image (please use transparent background image).
 - **`Checked`: `bool { get; set; }` (default: true) - Required** <br />
 Represents Toggle button value: **ON**: `true`, **OFF**: `false`.
 - **`OnColor`: `string { get; set; }` (default: "white") - Required** <br />